NIA announces the release of the 2014 GEMSSTAR competition.

 These are grant programs sponsored by the Alliance for Academic Internal Medicine (AAIM T. Franklin Williams Scholars Award)and the American Geriatrics Society (AGS - Jahnigen Career Development Award), respectively.
 They represent two of the many possible sources of funding support for PDPs.

 The goal of the GEMSSTAR program is to support the specialty candidate’s transition into aging research.
 Thus, the mentor(s) named in the PDP should have sufficient expertise in specific techniques and skills related to aging research.
 We encourage you to seek out geriatricians or gerontologists at your institution who may be able to provide you with appropriate mentorship.

-You should include a letter of support from each mentor indicates his/her role in your PDP.
-If you have multiple mentors, you should also describe how you will coordinate interactions among you and your mentors in your PDP.
+You should include a letter of support from each mentor indicating his/her role in your PDP.
+If you have multiple mentors, you should also describe how you will coordinate interactions among you and your mentors.

 An official letter from the institution, society, foundation, or other source should be included in your PDP indicating the amount and duration of funding and any stipulations for use of funds.

-No. The JIT link should be used only if you have received a specific request from grants management staff to do so.
+No. The JIT link should be used only if you have received a specific request from NIA Grants Management staff to do so.
 The PDP application and its supporting documents should be sent to email@example.com.